23-27 November 2020

 Participants who successfully complete the training course receive a certificate of participation from the Geneva Academy.

-The training fee for this five-day programme is 1,530 Swiss Francs (30 percent discount for PhD and master students: the number of discounted places is limited, so if you qualify please apply soon!).
+The training fee for this five-day programme is 1,530 Swiss Francs (30 percent discount for PhD and master students and 10 percent discount for those following the training course online).
 It includes tuition costs, course materials, lunch and refreshments during coffee breaks.

 It is payable as soon as your place has been confirmed.
 As places on the training course are limited, participation can only be secured through the payment of the fee.